Epilogue: Loving Memories – July 2, 2017

 Today is Emmie’s sixth birthday.
 We thought it an appropriate time to finish our entries to the Sunshine and Shadows blog.
 A group of friends collected funds to print the blog for Emmie, so now we can finally complete this project.

 Shannon lived four and a half years following her initial melanoma diagnosis, long enough to check off upwards of 80% of her bucket list.
 She documented her life through her “uniquely Shannon” Sunshine-and-Shadows blog.
 We are eternally grateful for the many gifts Shannon gave to all of us, not the least of which were her writings, her spirit of love, generosity and wisdom and, most importantly, her beautiful daughter and love of her life, Emmie May Rose Szameitat.
 Most people don’t know that the windshield of their car is a safety device.
 A windshield helps in reducing car crash injuries in addition to its role of protecting the driver and passengers from debris, water, and wind. in http://www.carnewscafe.com/2020/10/how-to-properly-conduct-windshield-replacement/ you can find good tips of how keep the car windshield in a good shape.
+If you get involved in a vehicular accident, be sure to protect your rights by hiring an auto accident lawyer.
+Find a car accident attorney who knows how to navigate local and federal laws when filing a claim.

 During the cancer years hundreds of people generously gave much to Shannon and the family.
 We are profoundly grateful to each and every one of you and will be for the rest of our lives.